 - a.
 Manual changeable message signs. - i.
 Maximum size.
-Fifty percent (50%) of the maximum size allowed for the freestanding/monument sign. - ii.
+Fifty percent (50%) of the maximum size allowed for the freestanding/ monument sign. - ii.
 Maximum height.
 In accordance with allowed Freestanding Signs. - iii.
 Maximum quantity.
 One (1) changeable message sign per property to be incorporated into the permitted Freestanding Sign. - iv.
 Location.
 Minimum five-foot (5') front, side and rear setback.
 The freestanding sign setback shall also comply with the City's sight visibility requirements. - v.
 Development categories where allowed.
 All non-residential development categories. - vi.
 Design.
 The changeable letter sign shall be incorporated into a decorative monument base. - vii.
 Commercial message content.
 The commercial message displayed on the sign shall directly relate to the business or businesses conducted on-site. - viii.
 Illumination.
 Signs may be illuminated.
-Sign lighting shall comply Section 3.7.12: Lighting Standards - ix.
+Sign lighting shall comply Section 3.7.12: Lighting Standards. - ix.
 Permit required.
+AUP.

-AUP. - b.
-Electronic changeable message signs. - i.
+b.
+Electronic changeable message signs.

+- i.
 Maximum size.
 Fifty percent (50%) of the maximum size allowed for the Freestanding Sign. - ii.
 Maximum height.
 In accordance with allowed Freestanding Sign. - iii.
 Maximum quantity.
-One changeable electronic message sign per property to be incorporated into the permitted Freestanding Sign. - iv.
+One changeable electronic message sign per property to be incorporated into the permitted Freestanding Sign.

+- iv.
 Location.
 Minimum five-foot (5') front, side, and rear setback.
 The freestanding sign setback shall also comply with the City's site visibility requirements. - v.
 Development categories where allowed.
 Residential development categories that include public or institutional uses such as schools, churches or other public facilities and all non-residential development categories. - vi.
-Displays.
-Displays may use full color and animation, however, no flashing, rotating or strobe effects shall be allowed.
+Display.
+Displays may use full color and animation, however, no flashing, rotating or strobe effects shall be allowed. - vii.

-- vii.
 Design.
 The digital sign shall be incorporated into a decorative monument base. - viii.
 Minimum display time.
 Static images shall last for at least five (5) seconds before transitioning to another static message. - ix.
 Transition method and duration.
 Such electronic message sign shall be limited to static displays, messages that appear or disappear from the display through dissolve, fade, travel, scroll or similar transitions and frame effects that have text, animated graphics or images that appear to move or change in size, or be revealed sequentially rather than all at once.
 The transition duration between messages shall not exceed one (1) second. - x.
 Commercial message content.
-The commercial message displayed on the electronic/digital sign shall directly relate to the business or businesses conducted on-site. - xi.
+The commercial message displayed on the electronic/ digital sign shall directly relate to the business or businesses conducted on-site. - xi.
 Illumination levels.
-Sign lighting shall comply Section 3.7.12: Lighting Standards - xii.
+Sign lighting shall comply Section 3.7.12: Lighting Standards. - xii.
 Permit required.
+AUP.

-AUP. - c.
-Political and campaign signs. - i.
+c.
+Political and campaign signs.

+- i.
 Maximum size.
 Sixteen (16) square feet on residential property and thirty-two (32) square feet on non-residential property and City rights-of-way. - ii.
 Maximum height.
 Six feet. - iii.
 Maximum quantity.
 No limit. - iv.
 Location.
-Political signs placed in public rights-of-way shall not be hazardous to public safety, obstruct clear vision in the area or interfere with the requirements of the Americans with Disabilities Act, as determined by the City Engineer. - 1.
-If the City Engineer deems that the placement of a political sign constitutes an emergency, City representatives may immediately relocate the sign.
-The City shall notify the candidate or campaign committee that placed the sign within twenty-four (24) hours after the relocation. - 2.
-If a sign is placed in violation of this section and the placement is not deemed to constitute an emergency, the City may notify the candidate or campaign committee that installed the sign.
-If the sign remains in violation at least twenty-four (24) hours after the City notified the candidate or campaign committee, the City may remove the sign and shall contact the candidate or campaign committee to retrieve the sign within ten (10) business days.
-After such time, the signs may be disposed of as the City deems fit. - i.
-Development categories where allowed.
-All development categories.
+Political signs placed in public rights-of-way shall not be hazardous to public safety, obstruct clear vision in the area or interfere with the requirements of the Americans with Disabilities Act, as determined by the City Engineer. - If the City Engineer deems that the placement of a political sign constitutes an emergency, City representatives may immediately relocate the sign.
+The City shall notify the candidate or campaign committee that placed the sign within twenty-four (24) hours after the relocation.